 |Electronics||Yes||Yes||2 schematics sheets, 2 layers, max 80cm2 board||Yes|

-You have full details in this Knowledge Network article.
+You have full details of the big license change in 2020 in this Knowledge Network article.

-Note2: the former Education license has no automatic renewal after three years, so it forces you to change of account and export all your designs to import them afterwards in your new account, in case you want to continue in a free license with Personal Use.
+Note2: the former Education license has no automatic renewal after three years.
+There is a manual process to renew using the Personal license with the same account.
 For entitled students and teachers I don’t know the renewal process but I think it requires documentation.
 Check this form.

 Which license to use